burrrata/cryptoeconomics.study_rust_edition/src/cpp.md

 use std::hash::Hasher;

-// TODOS
+// INFO
 //
-// TX Processing
+// Private Keys
-// the current architecture can only process 1 tx per
-// account per "block" (round of tx confirmation)
-// otherwise there's a nonce error
+// - users keep their keys to verify their tx
+// - "bank" (currently YOU in this tutorial) can change
+//   the state arbitrarily, just like with a real bank
 //
-// TX Signatures
+// TODO: TX Signatures
-// - users write down and store their own keys to verify tx
+// ! users hash their tx with their private key
-// - bank can change state arbitrarily using a master key
+// ! verify_tx() checks that hash against the sender's pub_key
 //
 // Accounts
+// - the "bank" creates accounts for users because
+//   the "bank" is the only one who manages the State, just
+//   like with a real bank
-// - there's got to be a better way to structure them than
+// ? there's got to be a better way to structure them than
 //   disjointed HashMaps with the key as the pub_key and
-//   value as the data
+//   value as the data?

 // Structs